jonathanbossenger/block-theme-course/module-05/01-Download-and-Store.md

 ## Storing the Web Font in the Theme

 The next step is to figure out where the font files should go in your theme.
-Every theme author has their preference for organizing such files, but a common location is within and `/assets/fonts` folder.
+Every theme author has their preference for organizing such files, but the recommended location is within an `/assets/fonts` folder.
 The easiest way to do that is to copy over the contents of the `Open_Sans` folder and drop it in, so that your theme's directory structure looks like the following:

 ```
 theme-slug